NGC 3521 as the Milky Way near twin: spectral energy distribution from UV to radio decameter ranges: Conclusions

 \section{Conclusions}

-In the first time, we developed the multiwavelength SED of NGC 3521, which covers 27 photometric points and extends across UV to radio decameter range.
-This provides comprehensive coverage of the key physical processes associated with star formation.
-To construct the SED over a broader range, we conducted observations at 28 MHz with the UTR-2 radio decameter telescope (Jan-Feb 2922).
-As well, the special technique and data processing were adopted to register an extremely weak signal and to estimate the upper limit on the flux density of 11.22 Jy.
+We determined the model SED of the spiral galaxy NGC 3521 in the widest range from UV to radio decameter wavelengths.
+In total, the SED measurements cover 27 photometric points, based on archival aperture imaging data from the UV to radio meter ranges and on our own observations in the decameter range.
+This provides comprehensive coverage of the key physical processes underlying the star formation history of NGC 3521, often considered the Milky Way twin.

-To provide this uniform aperture photometry across the full wavelength range.
-We performed consistent aperture photometry from GALEX to VLA using a common elliptical isophotal aperture, yielding integrated fluxes that are systematically higher in the UV--near-IR than earlier measurements based on smaller apertures \citep{Brown2014, Pastoven2024}.
+To provide this uniform observational data across the full wavelength range.
+We performed consistent aperture photometry from GALEX to VLA using a common elliptical isophotal aperture, producing integrated fluxes that are systematically higher in the UV--near-IR than earlier measurements based on smaller apertures \citep{Brown2014, Pastoven2024}.
 This homogenization reduces cross-band systematics and improves the robustness of the inferred physical parameters.
-Moreover, we developed and implemented a dedicated radio module within the CIGALE software to integrate radio meter and radio decameter data on a homogeneous scale.
-It is crucial because integrated galaxy spectra often show curvature and turnover below $\sim100$\,MHz.
+To construct the SED over a broader range, we conducted observations at 28 MHz with the UTR-2 radio decameter telescope (Jan-Feb 2022), adopting a special technique and data processing.
+It allowed us to register an extremely weak signal and to estimate the upper limit on the flux density of 11.22 Jy.
+Moreover, we developed and implemented a dedicated radio module in the CIGALE software to ensure homogeneous scaling of data across the radiometer and decameter ranges, which were never used for the SED measurements of this galaxy.
+It is crucial because integrated galaxy spectra often show curvature and turnover below $\sim100$ MHz.

 We did not include Chandra X-ray data in the SED model of NGC 3521, given its LINER spectral type and weak nuclear activity.
-Instead, we analyzed nuclear emission using ZTF and NEOWISE data of 2014-2025 period.
-As a result, we found a clear bluer–when–brighter behavior of color–magnitude relations: variability of the nuclear continuum within the central $\sim$2\arcsec\ in the optical range, whereas the IR trend arises from nuclear variability together with the contribution of warm dust emission within the central region of 8.25\arcsec\ WISE aperture.
+Instead, we analyzed central emission using ZTF and NEOWISE data of the 2014-2025 period.
+As a result, we found a clear bluer–when–brighter behavior of color–magnitude relations: the trend is detected in ZTF PSF-fit photometry, tracing the central $\lesssim3\arcsec$ region (as controlled by the seeing-quality cut), whereas in the MIR, a similar trend is present in the NEOWISE PSF-fit measurements (effective scale $\sim7.5\arcsec$), where the variability likely reflects a combination of the nuclear component and warm-dust emission from the inner region, see Fig.~\ref{fig:cmd_row_twocol}.